We live in a Political World

 We live in a political world and as much as we might like to turn a blind eye to that fact, we can’t avoid it.
 You may wonder then, what has led me down this rabbit hole and inquire as to what politics has to do with having a brain tumour.
 The answer to that question is buried here deep within so bear with me.

 I was reading in the news about the enquiry in the UK into the Grenfell Tower fire disaster that occurred a year ago, where 72 people lost their lives, trapped inside an inferno.
 I was angry reading about it last year and I was angry again this time around.
-I watched last year, as a milquetoast of a British Prime Minister refused to talk to the building’s residents following the tragedy, citing security concerns, whilst an unelected heir to the throne, Prince William, in an act that turned this republican into a staunch royalist, if not a monarchist, in a single act of kindness, turned around, in defiance of his minders, doing what the elected official couldn’t bring herself to do, and walked over to those same residents and joined them.
+I watched last year, as a milquetoast of a British Prime Minister refused to talk to the building’s residents following the tragedy, citing security concerns, while an unelected heir to the throne, Prince William, in an act that almost turned this republican into a staunch royalist, if not a monarchist, in a single act of kindness, turned around, in defiance of his minders, doing what the elected official couldn’t bring herself to do, and walked over to those same residents and joined them.
 He stood with them, listening.

 The findings of the enquiry found that the biggest single contributing factor to the inferno was the cladding on the outside of the building.
 Questions were asked as to why this particular cladding was installed in the first place.
 The answer is quite simple, it was cheap.
 The lobby group representing the residents had no power and so therefore, in a nod to the way politics works, what was best for them was conveniently pushed to one side.
 Wisdom cries in the street indeed, as it was with the Grenfell Tower residents, as they, by their presence behind the barricades, shouted out to the Prime Minster to come and talk to them.
 It was as though they were the artist, providing answers by way of a question, “how many times can a man turn his head, pretending he just doesn’t see” ¹, as those in power walked away, while others, princes, priests and railroad men, with no power to provide answers or words to heal, stayed and listened.